Ning0233/3350finalProject/README.md

 - `openssl` (optional; used by the keystore script)

 **1) Start the local MySQL (Docker)**
-The project includes `docker-compose.yml` which creates a MySQL container and runs the SQL files in `./sql` at initialization.
+The project includes `docker-compose.yml` for a convenience MySQL container, but if you prefer NOT to use Docker, follow the instructions below to run MySQL locally.

-From the project root:
+If you are using Docker, from the project root:
 ```bash
 docker compose up -d
 docker logs -f fp_mysql --tail 200